You are here

 Can a student with disabilities also be identified as a gifted student?

-If data indicate a student qualifies for gifted education and the student also has an IEP or 504, the student is considered a twice-exceptional (2e) gifted student.
+If data indicates a student qualifies for gifted education and the student also has an IEP or 504, the student is considered a twice-exceptional (2e) gifted student.

 Is there an accountability system for gifted education?